Azure Active Directory (Azure AD): The Complete Guide

 Here are notable benefits of Azure AD SSO:

-• Improve productivity – SSO eliminates the need to memorize several sets of credentials for different applications.
-It lets users quickly access all their applications using SSO from any device and location.
+- Improve productivity – SSO eliminates the need to memorize several sets of credentials for different applications.
+It enables users to easily access all their applications using SSO from any device and location.

-• Enhance application security – SSO minimizes the risk of reusing weak and default passwords.
+- Enhance application security – SSO minimizes the risk of reusing weak and default passwords.
 It lets you use Azure AD Conditional Access to create risk-based security policies for individual applications.
-You can also measure user, location, and device risks before allowing, verifying, limiting, or blocking access.
+You can also measure risks associated with users, locations, and devices before allowing, verifying, limiting, or blocking access.

 Azure Active Directory Security and Governance